hanlab-SNU/GenomicGPS/README.md

 ### Distance Vector Generation (1.DV_Generator)
-Our first module is for generating distance vector.
+Our first module is for generating a distance vector.
 There are two usages.

 #### Usage 1: Data sender